VOLUNTEER with us at sanctuary at sho

 IMG_2448.jpg

-Sanctuary@SHO seeks A PART-TIME COMMUTER Duck Caretaker to assist with the day-to-day care and maintenance of our 100-plus flock of rescued domestic ducks.
+Sanctuary@SHO seeks PART-TIME VOLUNTEERS to assist with the day-to-day care and maintenance of our 75-plus flock of rescued domestic ducks.

-We accept applications on a rolling basis, and will be happy to place your application on a wait-list if positions are filled
+We welcome volunteers on a rolling basis, and will be happy to place your name on a wait-list if positions are filled

 About Sanctuary at SHO